chris carroll

 paige clancy

-Paige joined VSC in 2005 and provides journalism education, writing training, leadership coaching, and career development counseling for students.
-Her work also includes VSC recruiting, event planning, marketing, alumni relations, and development.
+Paige joined VSC in 2005 and provides journalism education, leadership coaching, and career development counseling for students.
+Her work also includes marketing, project management, alumni relations, and development.
+She serves as secretary of the VSC Board of Directors and chair of the VSC Hall of Fame Selection Committee.

 jim hayes